CaiJinKen/gostruct-ast/README.md

 # gostruct

 This is an open source tool convert mysql table structure to golang`s struct and written by pure golang.
-If you want to get a beautiful struct, make sure the gofmt has been installed and in the $PATH.

 Same as [gostruct](https://github.com/CaiJinKen/gostruct), but go/ast implementation